 - Establishing a charging policy for the supply of goods and services (lettings).

 - Establishing and maintaining a register of business interests of governors and staff who influence financial decisions.
 This should be open to examination by governors, staff, parents and the DFE/ESFA.

 - Ensuring that financial duties of staff are clearly described to avoid potential conflicts.

-- Ensuring in conjunction with the Strategic Director, Executive / Head teacher that:
+- Ensuring in conjunction with the CEO and Headteacher that: